 - Keep all resident charts up to date as required by California Department of Social Services licensing division.
 Including resident initial screening, intake packet, TB test, current physical, current school transcripts, and Needs and Service Plan/Goals.

-- Provide healthy balanced meals and snacks.
+- Provide daily light housekeeping, healthy balanced meals/snacks and necessary material needs.

 - Ensures that teens adhere to all rules, regulations, and daily schedules while providing appropriate disciplinary actions up to and including dismissal from program as needed.